fabricioazevedo/Language-Learning-Tools/README.md

 # Language-Learning-Tools
-Some scripts to handle frequency lists related to foreign languages
+Some scripts to handle frequency lists related to foreign languages vocabulary